Trooper who faced firing in Black man’s death dies in crash

 Greene’s family has filed a federal wrongful-death lawsuit alleging troopers “brutalized” Greene, used a stun gun on him three times and “left him beaten, bloodied and in cardiac arrest” before covering up his actual cause of death.

 The controversy deepened last week when Greene’s family released graphic photographs showing deep bruises and cuts to his face, and other photos showing his car with little damage.
-That raised questions about whether Greene received those injuries in a car crash — as authorities initially told his family — or when troopers arrested him following the police pursuit.
+That raised questions about whether Greene received those injuries in a car crash — as authorities initially told his family — or when troopers arrested him.

 State Police have said only that the 49-year-old Greene died “after resisting arrest and a struggle with troopers” who took him into custody.
 The agency opened an internal investigation into the case last month.